gcmsrc/my-website/README.md

 Repository for my-website project of Git and GitHub ultimate course (Udemy)

-Now updating on update-readme branch, now remotely
+Updates made on main before rebasing